-For older children, grades First through Fifth, St. John's offers the Children's Liturgy of the Word at 10:00AM Masses.
+For older children, ages 3 years-old through First grade, St. John's offers the Children's Liturgy of the Word at 10:00AM Masses.
 This program allows children to receive the same teaching of the Mass that their parents are learning, but at an age appropriate level, with other children of their own age.
 Children are escorted to the Gathering Place by their teachers a short time after the regular Mass begins and are escorted back to church just before the Eucharist.

 Joining a new parish is like coming into a brand new family!
 St. John's offers many opportunities, aside from just saying "hello" at Mass, to get to know your new brothers and sisters in the parish.

 After most Sunday morning Masses, everyone is invited to our Gatherig Place, the large fellowship hall behind the sanctuary, to enjoy refreshments.
 Coffee and tasty treats are offered by the people who serve in different ministries at St. John's.
 Families come to say hello to one another, to get to know new members or visitors, or to just spend some "family" time together enjoying a donut or playing dominoes.

 Our "Welcome Sunday", offered three times a year, is a special time when new parishioners are personally invited to come to our after Mass hospitality, or to enjoy a steak dinner at the Knigths of Columbus steak fry, and spend some time getting to know each other and their parish family.